An image showing common lead generation mistakes

 Creating innovative ways to reach a new audience or build your own community is great, but you don’t always have to start from scratch.

-“While there's nothing wrong with that approach, a huge growth opportunity is to take a different tack and tap into existing audiences and communities where there's already trust,” says Bradley Hoos, CEO of OutLoud Group.
+“That approach works well.
+A huge growth opportunity exists in tapping into existing audiences and communities where trust already exists,” says Bradley Hoos, CEO of OutLoud Group.
 “Influencers offer targeted communities that already have trust built in — and when this is handled deftly, brands can experience outsized leads and opportunities.”

 Influencer marketing works in B2B.